cesar-rocha/niwqg/README.md

 as part of the project "Stimulated Loss of Balance" (SLOB) with [@glwagner](https://github.com/glwagner) and [@wry55](https://github.com/wry55).

-Guidelines for contributions will soon be posted in the documentation.
-For now, the only requirement is that contributions be submitted via pull-request of a cut-off branch (not master).
+Please, submit contributions via pull-request of a cut-off branch (not master). the PR must include the output of the test suite.

+# Funding
+This project is funded by the [National Aeronautics and Space Administration](https://www.nasa.gov) under grant NNX16AO5OH.